OpenChain-Project/Automotive-WG/README.md

 ![Automotive Workshop in Stuttgart on 10th September 2024](/images/automotive-workshop.png)

-We will hold a face-to-face meeting in Stuttgart on the 10th of September 2024 at the Bosch offices.
+We will hold a face-to-face meeting in Stuttgart on the 10th of September 2024 at the Bosch offices between 13:00 and 18:00 CEST.
 Everyone with an interest in open source business process management in the automotive industry is invited to attend.

 ### Registration